-As regards individual decisions, the OFT expressed concern in 2006 in the Yamaha case that a scheme awarding discounts to Yamaha dealers based upon the ratio of face-to-face sales as opposed to distance and internet sales, was designed to target internet-only retailers and discounters, and acted as a disincentive for dealers to engage in distance and internet sales.
+As regards individual decisions, the OFT expressed concern in 2006 in the Yamaha case that a scheme awarding discounts to Yamaha dealers based upon the ratio of face-to-face sales as opposed to distance and internet sales was designed to target internet-only retailers and discounters, and acted as a disincentive for dealers to engage in distance and internet sales.
 The OFT closed its investigation in 2006, indicating that Yamaha had cooperated with the OFT and had withdrawn the scheme in question.
-A further OFT case closure summary related to Nike's selective distribution system criteria, which required discounted or out-of-season stock to be displayed on separate internet pages to non-discounted in season stock.
+A further OFT case closure summary related to Nike's selective distribution system criteria, which required discounted or out-of-season stock to be displayed on separate internet pages to non-discounted in-season stock.
 The OFT considered that the criteria implied that in-season products were not to be discounted.
 The case was closed when Nike removed the ambiguous clauses from its distribution agreements and revised and updated its selection criteria.
+In April 2012, the OFT opened an investigation into 'suspected online restrictions' in Mobility Aids, but, at the time of writing, no further information was available on the nature of the suspected restrictions at issue.
+Further, in October 2012, the OFT opened an investigation into 'suspected anti-competitive arrangements relating to online retail'.
+At the time of writing, it was not known whether the arrangements under investigation included restrictions on internet selling in vertical agreements.